Odisha Boy Continues CA Exam Preparation In COVID Ward; Photo Goes Viral

 The COVID-19 infection did not stop a Chartered Accountant (CA) candidate to continue his preparation for the exam in the COVID isolation ward in Odisha.

 The COVID-19 infection did not stop a Chartered Accountant (CA) candidate to continue his preparation for the exam in the COVID isolation ward in Odisha.
-Odisha cadre IAS Officer Vijay Kulange, Collector and DM Ganjam has shared a picture of a CA student studying for his exam in the COVID isolation ward of Maharaja Krishna Chandra Gajapati Medical College and Hospital, Brahmapur.
+He was hailed by the netizens as IAS officer Vijay Kulagne shared a picture of him on Twitter studying for the exams while sitting on the hospital bed.

 While many Twitter users encouraged him to keep studying harder and prayed for his speedy recovery, few advised him to take rest and recover and then focus on the CA exam preparation.